terminator0049/price-comparison-wizard/README.md

 4.Goto the git-downloaded-main-folder and do--> git pull --rebase origin master

 5.VOILA!!!
 You are ready to go.
+Open index.html in 'html' folder, and begin you adventure.

+P.S. : For now, kindly do all changes in 'primary-projectup' branch, later will merge in 'master'.